mishakrpv/Boatman/README.md

 ## Running the sample using Docker

-You can run the API intance by running these commands from the root folder (where the .sln file is located):
+You can run the API instance by running these commands from the root folder (where the .sln file is located):

 ```
 docker-compose build